adrahon/vagrant-kvm/README.md

 ## Recent changes

-Default image format is now qcow2 instead of sparsed raw imagei, with qcow2 `vagrant-kvm` uses the box volume as a backing volume so that VM creation is a lot faster.
+Default image format is now qcow2 instead of sparsed raw image, with qcow2 `vagrant-kvm` uses the box volume as a backing volume so that VM creation is a lot faster.
 In most cases you want to use qcow2.